What is Probate Litigation?

 Of course, some challenges to fiduciaries lack merit.
 Although a fiduciary must treat beneficiaries fairly, they do not have to treat them equally if the will or trust states that they will receive different gifts.
 Sometimes, disgruntled beneficiaries challenge a fiduciary simply because they cannot succeed at challenging the will or trust.

 Hiring the Right Probate Litigation Attorney

 Not all lawyers have the necessary experience to prosecute or defend clients in probate litigation.
 Some handle only a small number of probate cases a year, most of which are not contested.
 However, contested litigation requires a lawyer with deep experience in the following:

 - This is the evidence gathering phase of litigation.
 Your probate litigation lawyer should have experience using interrogatories, requests for production and depositions to ferret out helpful information.

 - Small disputes crop up in all contested manners, whether they are discovery disputes or motions to have a case dismissed.
 Only a lawyer with a solid foundation in litigation can effectively represent your interests at each stage of the lawsuit.

 - Many issues can settle before trial, but a fair number end up in a courtroom every year.
 Look for a probate litigation lawyer with substantial courtroom experience.

 At Lindquist Wood Edwards LLP, our Dallas probate litigation lawyers know litigation.
 We have handled all kinds of litigation disputes, including contested probate matters, and are happy to answer any question you have.
-To help you better understand what we offer, we offer possible clients a free consultation where they can describe their dispute and ask any question they want.
+To help you better understand what we offer, we can schedule a consultation where you can describe a dispute and ask any questions you want.